Supporting Diverse Voices

 We recognize that there are myriad opportunities to support authors in the earliest stages of a book’s development, specifically the ideas-to-proposal stage.
 In support of our unequivocal commitment to equitable and inclusive publishing, we want to ensure this early stage support is available to the greatest diversity of prospective authors.
 With Supporting Diverse Voices grants, we offer historically excluded and underrepresented scholars around the globe the opportunity to develop a book proposal in group or one-on-one settings with one of our partnering book coaches, each with her own approach to the collaborative development process.

-The Supporting Diverse Voices grants cover the costs of these collaborations.
-Each grantee will have a sponsoring Princeton University Press editor who will work with authors and coaches throughout the process.
-Following coaching, grantees agree to give Princeton University Press the right of first refusal on proposals.
-For any projects that the Press does not pursue, editors will mentor grantees on alternative possible publishing paths.
+The Supportive Diverse Voices Grants cover the costs of these collaborations.
+Each grantee will have a sponsoring PUP editor who will work with authors and coaches throughout the process.
+Following coaching, grantees agree to give PUP the right to consider the resulting proposals exclusively, before they are submitted to any other publishers for consideration.
+For any projects PUP does not pursue, Press editors will mentor grantees on alternative possible publishing paths.

 Grants will be administered twice during the calendar year, with particular disciplines and groups specified for eligibility each cycle.